elestio-examples/itop/README.md

 - Once you have a success message, choose `Use the existing database` with database `itop`, then click on next

-- For the Administration account, you can use theses credentials:
+- For the Administration account, you can use these credentials:

         Login: admin
         Password: [ADMIN_PASSWORD]

-- In the next page, make sure that on Application section, url is `https://[CI_CD_DOMAIN]/` and click on `I am installing a production instance, create an empty database to start from.`
+- On the next page, make sure that on the Application section, url is `https://[CI_CD_DOMAIN]/` and click on `I am installing a production instance, create an empty database to start from.`

 - On `Configuration Management options` click next
 - On `Service Management options` click next